Thanatorika/Thanatorika.github.io/_pages/about.md

 You can neglect the tones if you don't understand them.

-I really appreciate your effort to pronounce my name correctly if you are not a native Chinese language speaker, and any estimation not farther than "Ryan Wayne" is acceptable.
+I really appreciate your effort to pronounce my name correctly if you are not a native Chinese language speaker, and any estimation not farther than "Ryan Wayne" can be recognized by me.